SidonTheTroll/Erstes-Jahr/Biology/17-breathing-and-exchange-of-gasses.md

 ## Disorders of Respiratory System

-- **Asthama**: Inflammation of bronchi and bronchioles resulting in difficulty in breathing causing wheezing.
+- **Asthama**: Inflammation of bronchi and bronchioles resulting in difficulty in oxygen intake causing wheezing.
 - **Emphysema**: chronic disorder (majority caused by cigarette smoking) in the alveolar walls being damaged, reducing respiratiory surface.
 - **Occupational Respiratory Disorder**: Jobs that have dusty environment, usually grinding and stone breaking causes our defence mechanism to not fully cope with the situation; long exposure inflammates the fibrous tissues leading to lung damage.
+Other diseases include pneumonia, silicosis, pneumoconiosis, etc.